hmrc/mobile-help-to-save/README.md

     "name": "Beth Planner",
     // user state, can be NotEnrolled, InvitedFirstTime, Invited or Enrolled.
 See <confluence>/display/NGC/Help+to+Save+User+States
     "state": "Enrolled",
-    "account": {
+    // Account section is present if:
+    // - state is "Enrolled"
+    // AND
+    // - no errors were encountered whilst fetching the account data from NS&I "account": {
       "balance": 150,
       // Amount user has already paid in this month, usually an integer but it's possible to pay in pounds & pence by bank transfer